-- In a small bowl, combine the first five ingredients.
-Pour 1/3 cup into a large resealable plastic bag; add beef.
-Seal bag and turn to coat; refrigerate for at least 2 hours.
+- In a small bowl, combine the first 5 ingredients.
+Pour 1/3 cup into a shallow bowl; add beef and turn to coat.
+Cover; refrigerate for at least 2 hours.
 For dressing, add onions, sugar and sesame oil to the remaining marinade.
 Cover and refrigerate until serving.

 - Preheat broiler.
 In a small saucepan, bring 1 in. of water to a boil.
 Add peas.
 Reduce heat; cover and simmer for 2-3 minutes or until crisp-tender.
 Drain and immediately place peas in ice water.
 Drain and pat dry.
 Combine the cabbage, romaine and peas; place on a serving platter.

 - Drain and discard marinade.
 Place beef on broiler pan.
-Broil beef 4-6 in. from the heat 8-10 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+Broil beef 4-6 in. from the heat 8-10 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Let stand 5 minutes before slicing.